Eraly-ml/Eraly-ml/README.md

 Hello my name is Eraly
-I'm student of smart bilim school i dreem to be ML enginer.
+I'm student of smart bilim school, and i dreem to be ML enginer.